growerp/growerpuntil20220814/README.md

 # GrowERP Admin App

+more info at https://www.growerp.org (be patient, also in flutter, needs to load first....)
-A live version is now available at https://admin.growerp.org where you can create your own company
+A live version of admin is now available at https://admin.growerp.org where you can create your own company

 # if you want to run the system locally.
 ## Quick start: after installation of [Java 11](https://openjdk.java.net/install/):